callumhackett/callumhackett.github.io/_posts/2025-06-30-colour-systems.md

 **vermilion**, from Latin _vermiculus_, ‘little worm’, since the colour used to be collected from the cochineal insect<br />
 **viridian**, from Latin _viridis_, ‘green, fresh, lively’<br />

-{% include image.html image-file="whistler_lazuli.webp" caption="Left: ‘Nocturne in Black and Gold — The Falling Rocket’ (1875) by James McNeill Whistler<br />Right: Lapis lazuli under a microscope (240x magnification)" %}
+{% include divider.html %}

 ## Postscript

-Some time after writing this entry, I discovered [this incredible digitisation](https://c82.net/werner/){:target="_blank"} of yet another colour system, [*Werner's Nomenclature of Colours*](https://archive.org/details/gri_c00033125012743312){:target="_blank"}, which was first published in 1814 and was used by Charles Darwin on the HMS *Beagle*.
-Though more successful by that association, the work was fundamentally the same in conception as Ridgway's:
+Some time after writing this, I discovered [an incredible digitisation](https://c82.net/werner/){:target="_blank"} of yet another colour system, [*Werner's Nomenclature of Colours*](https://archive.org/details/gri_c00033125012743312){:target="_blank"}, which was first published in 1814 and was used by Charles Darwin on the HMS *Beagle*.
+Though more successful by that association, the work was fundamentally the same in conception as Ridgway's, though its effect is more moving and the digitisation even moreso.

-> A nomenclature of colours, with proper coloured examples of the different tints, as a general standard to refer to in the description of any object, has been long wanted in arts and sciences.
-It is singular, that a thing so obviously useful, and in the description of objects of natural history and the arts, where colour is an object indispensably necessary, should have been so long overlooked ...
-How defective, therefore, must description be when the terms used are ambiguous; and where there is no regular standard to refer to.